Skip to content

 Prompt injection reaches tools

-Invoices, tickets, emails, documents, and web pages can carry hidden instructions that influence an agent before it calls a real system.
+Invoices, tickets, emails, documents, and web pages can carry hidden instructions that influence the agent before it calls a real system.

 Most systems log what happened after execution.
 They do not verify why the agent acted before execution.